laffernandes/gatl/README.md

 Recall that `<gatl-dir>` is the directory in which you placed GATL's source code.

-Assuming a makefile generator was used, the examples are build using:
+Assuming a makefile generator was used, the examples are built using:
 ```bash
 $ make -j8
 ```